lmichelin/open-github-links-in-ide/README.md

 I have not tested WebStorm support yet, feedbacks are welcome!

-If you wish to use Pycharm (Built-in web server) then you must enable the intellij built-in web server (see [here](https://www.jetbrains.com/help/idea/php-built-in-web-server.html#configuring-built-in-web-server)) on port 63342
+You can also use the built-in web server of any JetBrains editor (IDEA, WebStorm, PhpStorm, WebStorm, ...) instead of the url handler.
+For that you need to install the PHP plugin.
+See [here](https://www.jetbrains.com/help/idea/php-built-in-web-server.html) for more information.
+The built-in web server must be started on port 63342.

 ## New features & bugs